RogerLab/Eukfinder/Building_custom_DB/README.md

 - Go to [NCBI Nucleotide](https://www.ncbi.nlm.nih.gov/nuccore)
 - Choose "Genome" as search criteria
 - Filter results (reference genomes, MAGs, assembly level, release date)
-- Download the table and extract accession numbers from the filtered results:
+- Download the table and extract accession numbers from the first column

-    On the NCBI search results page:

-    Click the box on the first row to select all the genomes;

-    Select Column “RefSeq” or "GenBank"

-    Choose "Download Table" to save the list of genome accession numbers as genome_list.txt.
+Assume resulted list of geome accession number is in the file **genome_list.txt**.

 2. Download the Assembly Summary File: